 We have the amenities needed without the negatives found in big cities.
 Plenty of open space, retail, delicious restaurants, nature out your back door and access to world class education and healthcare.

 Forbes Magazine ranked Marshfield the 5th best city in America to raise a family in (2012).
 Neighboring Stevens Point was ranked 7th.
 This region is a rare gem.

 Also, Demographic Daily ranked Marshfield 8th in Top 20 American Dreamtowns.
-There's also a laundry list for our school system, though I only included a few.
+There's also a laundry list for our school system, though I only included a few further down.

 Local Parks & Recreation

 County Parks: 5

 Skate Park: 1

 Auto Race Track: 1

 Miniature Golf: 1